Required

 However, it should be noted that intent plays a significant role in the charging of this crime, and it is, in fact, possible to face prosecution even in situations where no property is actually stolen or no additional offense is committed.

-Given the complexities that abound with regard to burglary charges, it is essential for anyone accused of this crime to secure the help of an aggressive legal advocate in the form of a Ft Lauderdale attorney.
+Given the complexities that abound with regard to burglary charges, it is essential for anyone accused of this crime to secure the help of an aggressive legal advocate in the form of a Ft Lauderdale Attorney.

 When Would Burglary Be Charged as a Felony?